thewca/wca-regulations/wca-regulations_2012.md

     - 1b2) Making a copy of the WCA regulations available at the competition (either print and electronic documents are acceptable).
 - 1c) The WCA Delegate may delegate responsibilities to other members of the organization team, but is ultimately accountable for how these responsibilities are carried out.
 The WCA Delegate for a competition is responsible for:
     - 1c1) Reporting to the WCA Board regarding adherence to WCA Regulations during the competition, the overall course of the competition, and any incidents.
 The report must be submitted to the WCA Board within one week of the competition date.
     - 1c3) Sending the competition results to the WCA Results Team.
-[NOTE BY SARAH: Who/what is the Results Team?
-This needs to be defined in the document, or else a referred definition ought to be provided.]
 Results should be ready at the end of the last day of competition.
-[NOTE: Move to Guidelines]
+[NOTE: Move last sentence to Guidelines]
     - 1c3a) All scrambles used during a competition must be sent with the results of the competition.
     - 1c4) Sending corrections to the competition results to the WCA Board.
 Corrections should be available within one week of the competition date.
-[NOTE: Move to Guidelines]
+[NOTE: Move last sentence to Guidelines]
     - 1c5) Advising the other officials where necessary.
     - 1c6) Approving all events and event formats of a competition, before the competition starts, and if changes are required during the competition.
     - 1c7) Decisions on disqualification of a competitor during the competition.
     - 1c8) Providing the scrambles.
-[NOTE BY SARAH: Is there another article with further clarification?
-If so, provide the article number.]
     - 1c9) Decisions on changes to the scheduled times of rounds.
 In cases of such changes, a clear announcement should be made to all competitors.
 - 1e) Each event must have one or more judges.
     - 1e1) A judge is responsible for executing the procedures of the event.